Tfragao/embedded-projects-portfolio/stm32f4-secure-boot/README.md

-# STM32F4 Secure Boot Implementation
+# STM32F4xxRE NUCLEO Secure Bootloader & Verified App Implementation

 ## Overview
-This project demonstrates a secure bootloader for the STM32F4 platform, verifying firmware authenticity using cryptographic signatures.
+This project demonstrates secure bootloader system for STM32F446RE family, ready for industry use in IoT and embedded applications.

 **Secure boot** on STM32 MCUs means your microcontroller will:
  - Boot only code you (or a trusted authority) approve, **verifying the firmware before running it.**